SzilBalazs/portunus/README.md

 ## Configuration

 On first launch Portunus writes a default config to `~/.config/portunus/config.toml`.
-Every key is documented inline.
 Config changes are hot-reloaded without a restart.

 ### Themes

 Pick a theme in **Settings → Appearance**.
-Nine dark themes ship built-in.
+Eight dark themes ship built-in, plus a Matugen theme that pulls its colors from your wallpaper.

 #### Matugen (Material You from your wallpaper)